- 1 package yellow cake mix (regular size)

 - 1 can (16 ounces) vanilla frosting

-- 1 tube red decorating frosting
+- 1 tube red decorating frosting or gel

 - Prepare cake batter for cupcakes according to package directions.
 Fill paper-lined muffin cups two-thirds full.
 Bake at 350° for 20-22 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.